Alirex/pycore-i-final-i-seai-1-g-9/docs/cli_help.md

 Useful for testing and automation purposes.
 Also, useful for some debugging tools.

 .
+* `--storage-dir PATH`: Storage directory.

+ Use PERSYVAL_I_NO_PERSISTENCE if you want to disable storing data to the file system.

+.
 * `--help`: Show this message and exit.

 ## `helpers`